andy194673/Joint-NLU-NLG/README.md

 The two used dataset are in data/ folder with different amounts of training data.

 ### Training
+Before training, please create the folders with the following command:

+	bash create_folders.sh

 To train the model, use the script train.sh with the following command:

 	bash train.sh $dataset $data_ratio $batch_size $model_dimension $seed